coralogix/cloudformation-coralogix-aws/fluentbit/ecs-fargate/README.md

 ### How to add Fluentbit as a sidecar container in an ECS Fargate task

-ECS Fargate allows us to add a fluentbit container as a sidecar, the term sidecar here simply means that container is running in the same ECS task as the applcation container.
+ECS Fargate allows us to add a fluentbit container as a sidecar, the term sidecar here simply means that the container is running in the same ECS task as the application container.

 AWS supports adding Fluentbit as a sidecar using a FireLens configuration.